SrinivasanBigData/snowflake-meta-express-api/README.md

 # snowflake-meta-express-api

-The `snowflake-meta-express-api` is likely a Node.js library designed to handle snowflake metadata operations within an Express.js API framework. this library for handling roles, databases, warehouses, schemas,tables and query Data in snowflake
+The `snowflake-meta-express-api` is likely a Node.js library designed to handle snowflake metadata operations within an Express.js API framework.
+This library facilitates seamless interaction with Snowflake roles, databases, warehouses, schemas, tables, and querying data in Snowflake.

 ## Installation